The Evolution of Weaponry

 Ankylosaur Biodiversity and Palaeobiology

 Ankylosaurs are also just cool animals and I’ve spent a lot of time untangling their diversity and phylogenetic relationships, understanding intra- and interspecific morphological variation, and other aspects of their palaeobiology, like what their skin looked like or what was inside their skulls.
-With my colleagues, I’ve named two brand new ankylosaur species, Zaraapelta nomadis (from Mongolia) and Ziapelta sanjuanensis (from New Mexico), created the new genus name Crichtonpelta for “Crichtonsaurus” benxiensis, and resurrected several species (Dyoplosaurus, Anodontosaurus, and Scolosaurus) that had been synonymized with Euoplocephalus.
+With my colleagues, I’ve named three brand new ankylosaur species, Zaraapelta nomadis (from Mongolia), Ziapelta sanjuanensis (from New Mexico), and Zuul crurivastator (from Montana), created the new genus name Crichtonpelta for “Crichtonsaurus” benxiensis, and resurrected several species (Dyoplosaurus, Anodontosaurus, and Scolosaurus) that had been synonymized with Euoplocephalus.